Car-free adventures aroundLinlithgowWest Lothian

 - Turn left and stroll up the café-lined High Street with its range of indie shops, like Far from the Madding Crowd, winner of Scotland’s 2017 “Independent Bookshop of the Year”.
 They have a kids section (complete with Saturday story time) and a room dedicated to books about (and maps of) Scotland.

 - Turn right, at the ornate market cross, up cobbled Kirkgate and head, past Linlithgow Burgh Halls with yet another café, towards the crenelated arch ahead.

 - Immediately inside the gateway is the medieval church of St Michael’s, with its buttresses, beautiful stone tracery, unusual crowned tower, and 19th-century stained glass.
 When the sun shines through the windows, it’s a beautiful sight.

 - Beyond it is massive Linlithgow Palace, an extraordinary ruin, birthplace of Mary Queen of Scots.
-It’s open daily and costs £6; if you’re visiting several castles, including Stirling and/or Edinburgh, it might be worth getting a Historic Scotland pass.
+It’s open daily; if you’re visiting several castles, including Stirling and/or Edinburgh, it might be worth getting a Historic Scotland pass.
 Follow Good Journey’s directions.

 - Back on the High Street, the (free) Linlithgow Museum is in a newly renovated building, just opposite Kirkgate, with displays about the town’s royal, industrial and cultural heritage.
 It’s generally open every day except Tuesday and is right in the heart of town.